barryclark/jekyll-now/_posts/2018-05-04-april-2018-book-reading-list.md

 I've read the first two several times to him; the third I've only read once.
 My wife has read a few more.
 Pretty much all of the books, if in fact not all, have been bought used.
 My wife is pretty good at finding deals.

 Oh, and did you notice that two of the books were dog-related?
 My wife and I are obsessed with dogs.
-Well, more so me than her - by [other blog is a dog blog](http://www.puppy-snuggles.com/).
+Well, more so me than her - my [other blog is a dog blog](http://www.puppy-snuggles.com/).
 We did meet because of our mutual love for our dogs, though.